d12frosted/elpa-mirror/gnu/denote-readme.txt

   For our purposes, Embark can be used to produce a Dired listing directly from the minibuffer.
 Suppose the current note has links to three other notes.
-You might use the `denote-link-find-file' command to pick one via the minibuffer.
+You might use the `denote-find-link' command to pick one via the minibuffer.
 But why not turn those three links into their own Dired listing?
 While in the minibuffer, invoke `embark-act' which you may have already bound to `C-.' and then follow it up with `E' (for the `embark-export' command).

   This pattern can be repeated with any list of candidates, meaning that you can narrow the list by providing some input before eventually